 Call 911 for police, fire or ambulance.

-Remember, cell phones are not always reliable in the backcountry.
+Remember, cell phones are not always reliable in the backcountry or in remote areas.

-Using a Garmin inReach to call Parks Canada Visitor Safety for HELP
+Using a Garmin inReach to call Parks Canada for help

 To use a Garmin inReach in an emergency in the National Parks: